-Founded in 2013, the Women LEAD (Learn • Excel • Achieve • Dream) scholarship program was created to assist female high school students in pursuing their dreams of higher education.
-Since its inception, the program has awarded 32 scholarships totaling more than $185,000.
+Founded in 2013 by the Junior League of Dallas, the Women LEAD (Learn • Excel • Achieve • Dream) scholarship program was created to assist female high school students in pursuing their dreams of higher education.
+Since the program began, the League has awarded 32 scholarships totaling more than $185,000 to female seniors at Emmett J. Conrad, South Oak Cliff and Thomas Jefferson High Schools.

 - Dec.
 6, 2019 – Applications due to student’s senior counselor’s office

-- February – March – Ten finalists prepare for speech competition
+- February – March – The ten finalists prepare a speech for the final speech contest

 - Must be a female senior student currently enrolled (as of Sept.
 13, 2019) at Emmett J. Conrad High School, South Oak Cliff High School or Thomas Jefferson High School in the Dallas Independent School District.